caktus/talks/open-data-day/openrural/openblock.rst

 Presenter Notes
 ---------------

+* Let's take a moment to learn where OpenBlock came from
 * EveryBlock was originally funded by a two-year grant from the Knight Foundation through its Knight News Challenge program.

 ----